GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

 ### "Doing"
 Activities and a lot of 'ing' repeating day after day
 * Antidote: Craft a clear goal, tweak the narrative so that each daily is in fact a team alignment to fill the gap on current and meeting the goal. (everything else does not matter)
+* Another Antidote is to rephase the narrative like if it was a retrospective: 1) what did we set ourselves to do yesterday?
+2) how did that go?
+3) how could we try today for it to be better? then pick whats the aim to finish today, anything may slow us down and how to mitigate.
+4) with that in mind, are we well in line to achive our goal? if not, what adjustemnts to do on plan/scope today to make it.

 ### No Routine
 There isn't a rythm on when what how who